-Controlling network resilience is extremely difficult but deserves our efforts, because it is critical for infrastructural networks, with real and immediate need to control the dynamics of information flow, and for social and organizational networks, with the ongoing need to understand the control principles of adversary networks.
-We could move towards such a goal by developing theory for quantifying the safe operating space \cite{scheffer2015creating}, and proposing strategies to enhance network resilience and recoverability in networks and multilayer networks.
-The strategies could include node state intervention, addition/diminution of links, rewiring, and weight changes.
-The resilience control and optimization represent a new direction in network science, offering new avenues to control the dynamical behavior of many real-world systems.
+Controlling network resilience is extremely difficult but deserves our effort because it is critical for infrastructural networks.
+There is a practical and immediate need to control the dynamics of information flow and those of social and organizational networks and an ongoing need to understand the control principles of adversary networks.
+We could move towards such a goal by developing a theory for quantifying the safe operating space \cite{scheffer2015creating} and proposing strategies that can be used to enhance network resilience and recoverability in complex networks and multilayer networks.
+Strategies for accomplishing this could include intervention in node state, addition/diminution of links, rewiring, and weight changes.
+Resilience control and optimization represent a new direction in network science and offer new avenues for controlling the dynamic behavior of real-world systems.

 {\bf Acknowledgements.} We acknowledge the support of the National Natural Science Foundation of China (Grants no. 62172170, 71822101, 71890973/71890970, 71771009, and 72071011), the US National Science Foundation under Grant No. 2047488, and the Rensselaer-IBM AI Research Collaboration.
 B.K.S. was partially supported by DARPA under contracts W911NF-17-C-0099 and HR001121C0165.